 With the introduction of these improvements, we finally have the opportunity to get to know real multitasking on iPads.
 We hope that these options will soon be available on iPhones as well.

-Does my device support iD 9 update?
+Does my device support an iOS 9 update?

 How do I update?